caiofreitaso/rpg-notes/darksun/locations/cities/Ur-Draxa.md

 - Slaves wear white clothes
 - Elemental magic is forbidden
 - The area within the walls is cooled to never reach anything above 26-30º C
+- A barrier prevents teleportation and ethereal creatures to enter the city's island.

 ## Circular city